 If you do not feel comfortable using English, do not force yourself.
 By attempting to communicate in a language you do not fully understand, you can only hurt yourself, in the likely event that you misunderstand some aspect of the court proceedings.
 Tell the IJ that you need an interpreter, and one will be provided for free, most likely via electronic communication.

-If you cannot understand the interpreter or he or she is not translating correctly, alert the Judge, who will then look for another interpreter or reschedule the MCH for another date (when another interpreter is available).
+If you cannot understand the interpreter or he or she is not translating correctly, alert the IJ, who will then look for another interpreter or reschedule the MCH for another date (when another interpreter is available).
 If an interpreter is provided, make sure to listen until he or she finishes translating, and then answer in your native language.
 You cannot bring your own interpreter.

-If you are applying for asylum, for example, the charges against you will typically include the following: the date when you entered the U.S., your nationality, whether you entered without being inspected at the border by immigration officials, whether you overstayed your visa, whether you entered using false travel documents, and so forth.
-Always deny any charges of fraud.
+If you are applying for asylum, for example, the charges against you will typically include the following: the date when you entered the U.S., your nationality, and whether you either entered the U.S. without being inspected at the border by immigration officials, overstayed a visa, or entered using false travel documents.
+It's usually best to deny any charges of fraud.

-If you are applying for asylum, the Judge will also ask you to designate a country of removal.
-Generally, do not designate any country.
+First, the IJ will ask you to designate a country of removal.
+It's best not to designate any country.
 The basis of your asylum application is that you are too afraid to go back to your home country, so never designate your home country.
-The Judge will then typically designate your home country as a country of removal, as a formality.
+The judge will then typically designate your home country as a country of removal, as a formality.

 If you are applying for asylum and accept an "expedited removal" schedule, your individual merits hearing will be scheduled for within 180 days of when you first submitted your asylum application.
 Realize that this might not give you sufficient time to prepare a detailed asylum application and strong supporting documents.
 If you waive expedited removal, however, you will not be eligible for employment authorization while your application is going through the Immigration Court process.
 (If you are detained, you will be placed in an expedited removal schedule, and will not be allowed to waive it.)